canonical/real-time-ubuntu-docs/docs/how-to/enable-real-time-ubuntu.rst

 Install and enable automatically
 --------------------------------

-Real-time Ubuntu kernel is installed using the APT package manager.
+The Real-time Ubuntu kernel is installed using the APT package manager.
 If you wish to access the repository but not install the package immediately, skip to `Install and enable manually`_.